How Much Buttercream Do I Need?

 However, it can vary based on the recipe you’re using.

-Now that you know how many cups of frosting you need, you can back into how many batches of frosting you’ll need to make.
+Now that you know how many cups of frosting you need, you can work back to how many batches of frosting you’ll need to make.

 And just like that, you’re ready to make the perfect amount of frosting!!